Mastering Seasonal Scheduling to Achieve Higher Quality Outcomes

 Seasonal Scheduling & Well Season

 As spring approaches every year, “well season” should be top of mind at pediatric medical offices.
-Spanning from April to October, well season is historically a time when pediatricians see much higher patient activity, as children ages 3–17 come in for their required wellness exams and sports physicals for the new school year.
+Spanning from April to October, well season is historically a time when pediatricians see much higher patient activity.
+This is usually when children ages 3–17 come in for their required wellness exams and sports physicals for the new school year.

 Seasonal scheduling is a way for offices to adjust their schedules to make room for this higher influx of wellness exams.
 Iovinelli calls it “flipping the schedule.”

 She explains, “More illnesses typically occur in the winter months, so physicians’ schedules during that time of the year will reflect more sick visits.
 In that April to October time frame, though, the weather is warmer, the windows are open, fewer germs are going around.
-Provider schedules should reflect more available times for well visits, and offices should take steps to make it easier to accommodate patients who need to get in for those appointments.”
+Provider schedules should reflect more availability for wellness exams.
+Offices should also take steps to make it easier to accommodate patients who need to get in for those preventive care appointments.”

 Seasonal Scheduling Benefits Everyone